 - The landowner may be responsible for delineating the wetland boundary by paying the LGU or by using a consultant.

-- Costs for replacing a wetland will vary greatly across Minnesota.
-Costs may range from $4,000 to $50,000 per acre to buy credits in the wetland bank depending on land acquisition, earthwork, and seeding costs.
+- Costs for replacing a wetland vary greatly across Minnesota.
+Costs may range from $4,000 to $50,000 per acre to buy credits in the wetland bank.
+These costs depend on land acquisition, earthwork and seeding costs.

 Avoiding wetlands altogether is preferable, considering the potential costs of working near a wetland.
-But if you must impact a wetland, use protective practices described in the other Shoreland BMP fact sheets.
+But if you must impact a wetland, use practices to protect wetlands.